ToshikiShimizu/gomoku/README.md

 gomoku-narabe(gobang) engine

 ## Description
-This is an implementaion of Policy Gradient in Chainer.
+This is an implementaion of Policy Gradient (Without MCTS) in Chainer.
 ## Requirements
 Python 3.x
 Chainer